-We had cash on hand of approximately \$51 thousand at June 30, 2023 September 30, 2023, as compared to cash-on-hand of approximately \$254 thousand at December 31, 2022.
-Working capital deficit for June 30, 2023 September 30, 2023 was \$11.0 million, \$1.3 million as compared to working deficit of \$6.5 million at December 31, 2022.
-The decrease in working capital was due to increased accounts payable, and liabilities assumed in connection with issuance of the Notes.
-See "Recent Developments." unissued shares.
+We had cash on hand of approximately \$761 thousand at September 30, 2023, as compared to cash-on-hand of approximately \$254 thousand at December 31, 2022.
+Working capital deficit for September 30, 2023 was \$1.3 million as compared to working deficit of \$6.5 million at December 31, 2022.
+The decrease in working capital was due to liabilities assumed in connection with unissued shares.

 We have incurred losses since inception and have funded our operations primarily with a combination of sales, debt, and the sale of capital stock.
-As of June 30, 2023 September 30, 2023, we had an stockholders' deficit of approximately \$10.0 million \$1.1 million.
-At June 30, 2023 September 30, 2023, we had short-term outstanding borrowings of approximately \$1.5 million, \$194 thousand, and no long-term outstanding borrowings of approximately \$0.04 million net of discounts of \$4,421,424.
-As of June 30, 2023, we had cash of approximately \$51 thousand and a working capital deficit of approximately \$11.0 million, borrowings.
+As of September 30, 2023, we had an stockholders' deficit of approximately \$1.1 million.
+At September 30, 2023, we had short-term outstanding borrowings of approximately \$194 thousand, and no long-term outstanding borrowings.